openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following mechanisms in concert can be utilized to fulfill those objectives:

-**Key attestation** is a mechanism where the key storage component or Wallet Provider asserts the keys and their security policy.
-The Wallet MAY provide this data in the Credential Request to allow the Credential Issuer to validate the key management policy.
+**Key attestation** is a mechanism where the key storage component or Wallet Provider asserts the cryptographic public keys and their security policy.
+The Wallet MAY provide this data in the Credential Request to allow the Credential Issuer to validate the cryptographic key management policy.
 This requires the Credential Issuer to rely on the trust anchor of the key attestation and the respective key management policy.
 While some existing platforms have key attestation formats, this specification introduces a common key attestation format that may be used by Credential Issuers for improved interoperability, see [](#keyattestation).

 **App Attestation**: Key attestation, however, does not establish trust in the application storing the Credential and producing presentation of that Credential.
 App attestation, as provided by mobile operating systems, e.g., iOS's DeviceCheck or Android's SafetyNet, allows a server system to ensure it is communicating to a legitimate instance of its genuine app.
 Those mechanisms can be utilized to validate the internal integrity of the Wallet (as a whole).